uservkai/uservkai/README.md

 <h2>🚀 About Me</h2>

 <p>
-I am a learner of the <strong>ALX Software Engineering Program</strong> and I'm passionate about building scalable backend systems that create real-world impact.
+I am a learner of the <strong>ALX Back-End Web Development Program</strong> and I'm passionate about building scalable backend systems that create real-world impact.
 My journey into software engineering began with a deep curiosity for how technology powers the systems behind banking, finance, and digital economies.
 </p>

 <p>